kartikeya27/SeleniumHybridFramework/README.md

 * Report will be generated inside test-output folder.
 For test repoert I am using extent report.
   Extent.html file will be generated after every run.

+* If you want to see any failure report then you have to change id or xpath in LoginPage.java.
+It will capture screenshot with exception.

 ```